Revolutionary Philadelphia's Loyalists

 His home for several decades was a small farm near the center of town, because he wanted peace and quiet with his wife, raising his own vegetables, eating fruit from his own orchard.
 At least to the extent, Canadians go in for that sort of thing, his home has the beginnings of a national shrine for Canada, but he was said to be whimsical about the somewhat incongruous Italianate architecture which must nevertheless be admired for its comfortable design.
 The charming ladies of the city serve high tea in the afternoon to well-mannered visitors, in rather startling contrast to the tomb-like atmosphere which surrounds most such national shrines.
 They are anxious to please but respond to questions about the Tories of 1776 Philadelphia with the blankest of stares.
 Unless they are uncharacteristically evasive, they know absolutely nothing about any Kingston history before 1867.
 Their parents may well believe this is a sensitive topic best avoided in polite company, but at least the present generation appears to have been taught nothing, as a safeguard against rude encounters.
 Although half of the town is descended from Philadelphia Tories, they do not know what a Quaker meeting is, and do not believe Kingston has one.
 Touring around town, there is a short row of low brick houses which may have been built in Georgian style, but are now unoccupied, and that's about all there is left to suggest that episode.
 We're not Tories, but we aren't Americans, either.

 |John A. MacDonald House|

-The ride on the wide highway back to the International Bridge seems to take a long time, because there is so little to notice.
-But things immediately get peppier on the other side.
+The ride on the wide highway back to the International Bridge seems to take a long time because there is so little to notice.
+But things immediately get pepper on the other side.
 That seems to be the way both sides like it.